11 Purdeys Way, Rochford, England, SS4 1ND

 Jody Pearmain, Managing Director at My Key Man Insurance

 Author’s note — Jody Pearmain: I explain these principles in detail in my full guide to the Anderson Principles.
 They’re still the foundation of HMRC’s approach today — but the key is how your accountant interprets “purpose.”
 If a policy is clearly documented as protecting profit, not capital, it’s far easier to justify the tax deduction.
+In practice, most businesses I advise qualify for tax relief when the policy is clearly documented as protecting trading profits.
+Problems usually arise when policies are arranged for shareholder protection or loan repayment, because HMRC then views the purpose as capital rather than revenue protection.

 Worked Example: Profit Protection vs Capital Purpose

 Example 1 – Profit protection: A design agency insures its lead developer for £500,000 to cover the loss of trading income if they die or fall critically ill.
 The company owns the policy, pays the premiums and records in board minutes that the cover protects profit continuity.
-Result: premiums are usually allowable for Corporation Tax; any claim is treated as taxable trading income.

-Example 2 – Capital protection: A business takes out a policy to repay a director’s £300,000 loan if they die.
 Result: premiums normally fail the “wholly & exclusively” test and are not deductible; the payout simply clears the loan and is not treated as trading income.

 Board-Minutes Checklist